javascript-tutorial/en.javascript.info/6-data-storage/03-indexeddb/article.md

 };
 ```

-## Searching by keys
+## Searching

 There are two main types of search in an object store:

-1. By a key or a key range.
-That is: by `book.id` in our "books" storage.
+1. By a key value or a key range.
+In our "books" storage that would be a value or range of values of `book.id`.
 2. By another object field, e.g. `book.price`.
+This required an additional data structure, named "index".

+### By key

-First let's deal with the first type of search: by a key.
+First let's deal with the first type of search: by key.

-Searching methods support both exact keys and so-called "ranges" -- [IDBKeyRange](https://www.w3.org/TR/IndexedDB/#keyrange) objects that specify an acceptable "key range".
+Searching methods support both exact key values and so-called "ranges of values" -- [IDBKeyRange](https://www.w3.org/TR/IndexedDB/#keyrange) objects that specify an acceptable "key range".

-Ranges are created using following calls:
+`IDBKeyRange` objects are created using following calls:

 - `IDBKeyRange.lowerBound(lower, [open])` means: `≥lower` (or `>lower` if `open` is true)
 - `IDBKeyRange.upperBound(upper, [open])` means: `≤upper` (or `<upper` if `open` is true)
 - `IDBKeyRange.bound(lower, upper, [lowerOpen], [upperOpen])` means: between `lower` and `upper`.
 If the open flags is true, the corresponding key is not included in the range.
 - `IDBKeyRange.only(key)` -- a range that consists of only one `key`, rarely used.

+We'll see practical examples of using them very soon.

-Searching methods accept a `query` argument that can be either an exact key or a key range:
+To perform the actual search, there are following methods.
+They accept a `query` argument that can be either an exact key or a key range:

 - `store.get(query)` -- search for the first value by a key or a range.
 - `store.getAll([query], [count])` -- search for all values, limit by `count` if given.